RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/_index.md

 | AdminService           | `/usr/lib/systemd/system/redhawk-adminservice.service` |
 | AdminService Wrapper   | `$OSSIEHOME/bin/adminserviced-start`                   |

  As per the Fedora recommendations for service unit files, the AdminService is not enabled during RPM installation.
-It is assumed the system integrator will enable the service unit file and modify the activation to achieve desired start up and shutdown behavior for their systems.
+It is assumed system integrators will enable the service unit file and modify the activation to achieve desired start up and shutdown behavior for their systems.

 ### rhadmin

 `rhadmin` is a script used outside of system startup/shutdown to manage REDHAWK core service lifecycle from the command line.
-The `rhadmin` script connects to the AdminService through a socket and supports the following commands to manage the lifecycle of the REDHAWK core services: `start`, `stop`, `restart` and `status`.
+The `rhadmin` script connects to the AdminService through a socket and supports the following commands to manage the lifecycle of the REDHAWK core services: `start`, `stop`, `restart`, and `status`.

-The configuration of the `rhadmin` is through the `[rhadmin]` section in the `/etc/redhawk/adminserviced.conf` file.
+The `rhadmin` script is configured in the `[rhadmin]` section of the `/etc/redhawk/adminserviced.conf` file.
 You can use the following command to run the `rhadmin` script using a different configuration file.
 ```sh
 rhadmin -c /etc/redhawk/myadminserviced.conf
 ```